The king loved Esther more than all the other women; he set the royal crown on her head and made her queen instead of Vashti.

 and the life everlasting.
 Amen.

-Our Father in heaven,
+Our Father in heaven, hallowed be your Name,

 your kingdom come, your will be done, on earth as in heaven.

 Give us today our daily bread.

 Forgive us our sins, as we forgive those who sin against us.